DiamondLightSource/httomo/docs/source/explanation/templates.rst

 The set of parameter values for that method is given in the *parameters* field.

 .. note:: Please note that in the original TomoPy's method, there is also the :code:`arr` parameter.
 This parameter is not exposed in the template because HTTomo will deal with all I/O aspects behind the scenes by using special wrappers.
-More on that in :ref:`detailed_about`. :ref:`utilities_yamlgenerator` will automatically generate the ready-to-be-used templates.
+More on that in :ref:`detailed_about`. `YAML generator <https://diamondlightsource.github.io/httomo-backends/utilities/yaml_generator.html>`_ will automatically generate the ready-to-be-used templates.

 Please see the list of all supported :ref:`reference_templates`.